Archduke Rainer Joseph of Austria

-Archduke Rainer of Austria (30 September 1783 – 16 January 1853) was a Viceroy of the Kingdom of Lombardy-Venetia from 1818 to 1848.
+Archduke Rainer of Austria (30 September 1783 – 16 January 1853) was a Viceroy of the Kingdom of Lombardy–Venetia from 1818 to 1848.
 He was also an Archduke of Austria, Prince Royal of Hungary and Bohemia.

 Biography

 Rainer was a son of Emperor Leopold II and Empress Maria Luisa, and was thus a younger brother of Francis II, Holy Roman Emperor.

 Although Rainer suffered from a mild form of epilepsy, this did not visibly interfere with his military career.

 Rainer served as Viceroy of the Kingdom of Lombardy–Venetia from 1818 to 1848.
 The position made Rainer and his wife the head of the Austrian court at Milan.
 Rainer's politics were increasingly unpopular, the Italians resented him for their lack of political freedom and for collecting revenues with so little benefit to them.

-Throughout the 1840s, the political situation worsened to such an extent that in 1847, Metternich resurrected his 1817 plans for an Italian chancellery by sending his right-hand man count Charles-Louis de Ficquelmont to Milan as acting Chancellor of Lombardy–Venetia to restore the Austrian rule while taking over Northern Italy's administration.
+Throughout the 1840s, the political situation worsened to such an extent that in 1847, Klemens von Metternich resurrected his 1817 plans for an Italian chancellery by sending his right-hand man Count Karl Ludwig von Ficquelmont to Milan as acting Chancellor of Lombardy–Venetia to restore the Austrian rule while taking over Northern Italy's administration.
 But only a few months later, Ficquelmont was recalled to Vienna to assume the leadership of the Council of war as the Revolutions of 1848 started.

 Archduke Rainer's mistakes as well as the lack of understanding between Rainer and Feldmarschall Graf Radetzky, were blamed for the disasters of the Italian Revolution of 1848.

 Marriage and children

-He married at Prague on 28 May 1820 Princess Elisabeth of Savoy (13 April 1800 – 25 December 1856).
+He married in Prague on 28 May 1820 Princess Elisabeth of Savoy (13 April 1800 – 25 December 1856).
 She was the sister of the Prince of Carignano, who would in 1831 become King of Sardinia as King Charles Albert.
-She was also a granddaughter of the late former Duke of the Baltic principality of Courland.
+She was also a granddaughter of the late former duke of the Baltic Duchy of Courland and Semigallia.